The Research Team

 Catherine Stephens

-Cath is an experienced community musician, teacher, songwriter and performer, having enjoyed over twenty five years in practice.
-Cath writes songs, poetry and loves working with people to create new music.
+Cath is a community musician, teacher, songwriter and performer, Cath writes songs, poetry and loves working with people to create new music.
 She has contributed to various releases including albums with Mushi Mushi and The Cornshed Sisters.
-Community work includes; choir director for Portolan with Cirque Bijou as part of The Tall Ships Festival, Choir Leader for Danny Boyle’s Pages of the Sea in Sunderland, Songwriting facilitator for Generator, Associate Choir Leader for National Theatre’s community piece The Odyssey and has enjoyed her role as Head of Vernacular Singing at Newcastle University for over a decade.
+Community work includes; choir director for Portolan with Cirque Bijou as part of The Tall Ships Festival, Choir Leader for Danny Boyle’s Pages of the Sea in Sunderland, Songwriting facilitator for Generator, Associate Choir Leader for National Theatre’s community piece The Odyssey and Cath enjoys her role as Head of Jazz, Pop & Contemporary Vocal Studies at Newcastle University.
+As part of the Building Bridges project, Cath is working towards a MbR exploring the principles, pedagogies and potential transferability of the MetamorPhonics model.

 Ásbjörg Jónsdóttir